 Keesic Douglas is an Ojibway artist from the Rama Nation.
-His practice utilizes photography, video and performance focusing on themes that explore history, identity, representation, and the environment through an Indigenous perspective.
+His practice utilizes photography, video, and performance, focusing on themes that explore history, identity, representation, and the environment from an Indigenous perspective.
 Douglas is building his own collection of Eames/Herman Miller furniture, carefully selecting each piece in his residence at Tip Top Lofts.
 Please visit his website to learn more about his work.

 How to submit your own Eames story

 Your Eames Story features stories by members of the community about their personal connection to the work of Charles and Ray Eames.
 To contribute a story of your own, please reach us through our website contact form or at YourEamesStory@eamesoffice.com.
 Perhaps your story relates to your Eames collection or to how Charles and Ray’s philosophies have impacted your life and work.
 Your Eames Story is yours to tell, and we’d love to hear all about it!